vaskoGut/Learning/README.md

   ![image](https://github.com/vaskoGut/Learning/assets/7413864/58c5e8a2-5102-4f45-a6c9-8b5ba7ce6ca7)

   **Uncontrolled** components hold their state internally.
 And you query DOM using a ref to find its current value when you need it.

+  19. ###  react-hooks
+  Hookw was added in React 16.8 to allow  function components to have access to state and other React features.
+  Bad practices: - dont dynamically mutate a hook, dont dynamically use hook.
+Example: don't push hook as prop.

   ________________________________________________________________________________________________________________________________